dorothyh-ms/thesis/README.md

 **1b-vocabularysize_metrics_sigtesting**: I test measures of vocabulary size (extracted in 1a-vocabularysize_metrics) as significant predictors of age using multivariate linear regression.
 I also test to see if they are correlated significantly with age.

 **2a-prop_idea_density**: I extract the propositional idea density of each book using Kairit Sirt's DEPID software.
 I also extract mean DEPID-R (rate of unique propositions) from books, divided into segments of 100 paragraphs.
-I don't use full texts to calculate DEPID-R because repetition rate is highly sensitive to the length of a text, as described above.
+I don't use full texts to calculate DEPID-R because repetition rate is highly sensitive to the length of a text - longer texts allow authors to repeat themselves more.

+**2b-prop_idea_density_sigtesting**: